 On June 29, 2016, the Government of Canada officially listed "microbeads" as toxic substances.

 In November 2016, Canadian federal government says effective July 1, 2018, the sale of shower gels, toothpaste and facial scrubs containing plastic microbeads will be banned.
 Microbeads found in natural health products and non-prescription drugs will be prohibited a year later, on July 1, 2019.
+This promise became law on June 14, 2017.

 The Federal Government is currently developing regulations to eliminate the use of microbeads in personal care products.
 In February, the government made its proposed regulations available to the public for comment.
 Lake Ontario Waterkeeper, Ottawa Riverkeeper, Fraser Riverkeeper and North Saskatchewan Riverkeeper submitted joint comments on the proposed regulations.
 Read them here.